-Neta doesn’t offer the wildly esoteric range of sushi and sashimi that you’ll find at some of the grander, more established sushi palaces (no grilled fugu intestines, no rare species of needlefish), and at this early date, the atmosphere can be disrupted by occasional glitches in service.
-You can sip eight varieties of sake while waiting for your next course to arrive, however, along with a decent selection of “reserve” beers from Sapporo and Prague.
-If you feel like splurging, there are two omakase dining options available ($95 and $135), and you can wash them down with a $400 bottle of ’02 Dom Pérignon Champagne.
-The only dessert is a simple iced granita.
+Neta doesn’t offer the wildly esoteric range of sushi and sashimi that you’ll find at some of the grander, more established sushi palaces (no grilled fugu intestines, no rare species of needlefish).
+You can sip 42 varieties of sake while waiting for your next course to arrive, however, along with a selection of beers from Italy, France, and Belgium.
+If you feel like splurging, there are three omakase dining options available ($115, $155, and $225), and you can wash them down with a $400 bottle of ’02 Dom Pérignon Champagne.
+The only desserts are three ice creams (banana-miso, peanut butter, and black sesame) and a simple iced granita.
 You can get it flavored with fresh grapefruit, and it’s served the way Masa does uptown, in a tiny cocktail glass with a little bamboo spoon.Ideal Meal

 Dungeness crab, king mushrooms, Spanish mackerel, uni, o-toro, grilled-maitake roll with black truffles, spicy salmon canapé roll, grapefruit granita.